 - Decrease calcium

 The best way to avoid acidosis or alkalosis is by having a varied diet of low PRAL foods.
-If you do find an alkaline product you are interested in it is best to talk to your doctor before trying it.
+If you do find an alkaline product you are interested in it is best to talk to your doctor or dietitian before trying it.

 As discussed, the potential renal acid load or PRAL value is a number calculated by how nutrients in food metabolize into acid in the blood.
 The higher the PRAL value the more acid that is produced.
 Therefore, eating a diet full of high PRAL foods can put you at risk for metabolic acidosis.
 Consequently, this condition can lead to many metabolic disorders including insulin resistance, diabetes, heart disease, and high blood pressure.